caglar/dntm/README.md

 # MemoryNetwork Repository
 The codes to implement different types of Memory Augmented Neural Networks in [1] and more...

+In this repo, you can find codes to reproduce the results on,
+   1. Facebook's bAbI dataset.
+   2. Permuted MNIST
+   3. NTM Toy Tasks

 ## The file structure
 1. `codes/`, the general codes of the model of memory models.